About Us

 He completed a master’s course at the graduate school and became an Assistant Professor at Chuo University's Faculty of Law in 1979.
 In 1990, he became a professor of the same faculty, and in 2004, he took the positions of Dean and professor (JD course) at the Chuo Law School.
 He is a Doctor of Law (Chuo Law Faculty) and a specialist in the law of civil procedure.

-He became Director of the Chuo University International Center in 2012, Executive Director of the Board of Directors in 2014, and Chair of the Board in 2017, reappointed in 2020.
+He became Director of the Chuo University International Center in 2012, Executive Director of the Board of Directors of Chuo in 2014, and Chair of the Board in 2017, reappointed in 2020.
 In 2021, he became a professor emeritus at Chuo University.
-In addition, he has conducted overseas research at the University of Texas, Cambridge University, and other institutions.
+In addition, he has conducted overseas research at the University of Texas, Cambridge University, the University of California San Francisco Law School, and other institutions.
 In 1998 he became a member of the Committee for Assistance in Establishing a Legal System for Cambodia (JICA), and in 2002 he became a member of the Committee for Inspection of Private Education Institutions of the Ministry of Education, Culture, Sports, Science and Technology (MEXT).
 In 2003, he was appointed as an expert on the MEXT Subcommittee for the Establishment of Universities, Council for the Establishment of Universities and School Corporations.
 He became Chair of the Accreditation Committee for Law Schools, Japan University Accreditation Association in 2013, and in 2015 he became Vice President (now Honorary Vice-President) of the International Association of Procedural Law.
-In 2016, he became a member of the MEXT Investigative Commission for the Promotion of Private Universities.
+In 2016, he became a member of the MEXT Investigative Commission for the Promotion of Private Universities, and now the Chairperson of the Comission.